Is Tai Lopez is a scammer?

 Don’t take this article the wrong way: this is not just about scamming people to make a quick buck online.

 Even if you sell great products you will still need to leverage a few of these techniques.
 Or lots of them.

 Learning how to build a successful business is all about learning psychology and what makes people tick.

 Tai Lopez has become successful by using a great number of influencing techniques… Constantly.
 My main gripe with Tai Lopez is that he has shown no qualms in lying and pulling sneaky tricks as well.

 And that is why, my friend, my friends, we need you to use these techniques to make money with truly helpful and legit products.

 Now go forth and use the force for good :).

-And here’s the latest one: his course on bitcoin and cryptocurrencies.
-This is a technique called “link to fad”, which says basically to talk about what is hot so that you can ride the wave (read: Triggers).
+And here’s the latest one: he launched a course on bitcoin and cryptocurrencies.
+This is a technique that marketer Joseph Sugarman calls “link to fad”, which says basically to talk about what is hot so that you can ride the wave.